 The Ideal Body Weight Calculator

-It’s easy to find out HOW MUCH you weigh, but how much SHOULD you weigh?
+It’s easy to determine how much you weigh, but how much should you weigh?
 What is a healthy body weight for someone your height, weight, age, and gender?
-An ideal body weight calculator will help you to maintain a healthy weight so that you reduce your risk of various obesity-related diseases, including high blood pressure, Type 2 diabetes, heart disease, stroke, and cancer.
+An ideal body weight calculator will help you maintain a healthy weight to reduce your risk of various obesity-related diseases, including high blood pressure, Type 2 diabetes, heart disease, stroke, and cancer.

 Why is calculating your ideal body weight important?

-While your ideal body weight may be influenced by what you see in the mirror, it is defined by the relationship of your height, weight, age, and gender.
-If you visit the doctor or are involved in athletics or sports, you will need to know both your actual and ideal body weight.
+While your ideal body weight may be influenced by what you see in the mirror, the relationship of your height, weight, age, and gender defines it.
+If you visit the doctor or are involved in athletics or sports, you must know both your actual and ideal body weight.
 Knowing and understanding your ideal body weight can help you set realistic weight loss or weight gain goals and then meet them.
 It’s important to have achievable goals in a natural and healthy range.

 How to use the ideal body weight calculator.